-Students may be eliminated from trips due to discipline infractions.
-The following guidelines will be used for eligibility.
-Students in grades 5th-8th will not be permitted to attend the field trip if they have a grade of an "F" prior to the deadline established by the teacher in charge of the trips.
+Students may be eliminated from trips due to discipline infractions and attendance.
+The following guidelines will be used for grade eligibility.
+Students in grades 5th-8th will not be permitted to attend the field trip if they have a grade of an "F" prior to the deadline established by the grade level teachers.

 Students in grades 5th-8th can have up to 8 hours of discipline and still be permitted to go.
 Any CCAP, Suspension and/or Saturday School eliminates them.
 Discipline counted by hours for all grades includes detentions at lunch and any time required outside of the day.
 Once any student reaches the 8 hours they are eliminated.
-They will be required to attend school on the day of the trip and complete work left by the teachers.
+If a student has met Attendnace Thresholds of Truancy they may not be permitted to attend the trip.
+Eliminated students will be required to attend school on the day of the trip and complete work left by the teachers.